wbamberg/idl-reference/docs/nsIContentSecurityPolicy.md

 Whether this policy allows in-page styles.
 This includes <style> tags with text content and style="" attributes in
 HTML elements.
-@param shouldReportViolations
-    Whether or not the use of inline style should be reported.
-    If there are report-only policies, this function may return true
-    (don't block), but one or more policy may still want to send
-    violation reports so shouldReportViolations will be true even if the
-    inline style should be permitted.
-@return
-    Whether or not the effects of the inline style should be allowed
-    (block the rules if false).

 #### Parameters ####